Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Background

 \section{Background}

 Compression and prediction are ``two sides of the same coin''~\citep{mackay2003information}.
 This fundamental duality stems directly from Shannon's celebrated lossless source coding theorem~\citep{shannon1948mathematical}, which states that there is a well-defined lower bound for encoding data from a probabilistic source.
 For any data sequence ${x_{1:n} := x_1 x_2 \ldots x_n \in \mathcal{X}^n}$ of length $n$ from a finite alphabet $\mathcal{X}$ sampled from a source ${\rho : \mathcal{X}^* \mapsto (0, 1]}$, a lossless compressor ${c : \mathcal{X}^* \mapsto \{0, 1\}^*}$ assigns a code $c(x_{1:n})$, \ie a sequence of bits, from which the original sequence is recoverable without loss of information.
-The goal is to minimize the expected length: ${L_\rho := \mathrm \mathbb{E}_{x \sim \rho}[\ell_c(x)]}$ by encoding rare sequences with more bits and frequent sequences with fewer bits.
+The goal is to minimize the expected length ${L_\rho := \mathrm \mathbb{E}_{x \sim \rho}[\ell_c(x)]}$ by encoding rare sequences with more bits and frequent sequences with fewer bits.
 Shannon's source coding theorem states that the minimal expected length is lower-bounded by the Shannon entropy of the source: ${L_\rho \geq H(\rho) := \mathbb{E}_{x \sim \rho} [- \log_2 \rho(x)]}$.

-If the source's statistics are unknown, good compression becomes a statistical modeling problem, \ie good compression relies entirely on being able to predict well sequentially.
+If the source's statistics are unknown, good compression becomes a statistical modeling problem, \ie it relies entirely on being able to predict well sequentially.
 For any predictor~${\pi: \mathcal{X}^* \mapsto (0, 1]}$ the expected coding length~$L_\pi^\rho$ for data drawn from $\rho$ is at least the cross entropy:

 which is also lower-bounded by the Shannon entropy of $\rho$.
 A mismatch between $\pi$ and $\rho$ thus leads to an excess length given by their KL divergence, and minimal coding length (maximal compression) implies $\pi = \rho$ across the whole support of $\rho$.
 Accordingly, some AI researchers have argued that compressing well is fundamentally connected to intelligence (\eg Chaitin's famous ``Compression is Comprehension''~\citep{chaitin2005limits}; \citet{rathmanner2011philosophical, grau2024learning}), and that building universal compressors will accelerate AI development (\cf the Hutter prize~\citep{hutter2006prize}, an ongoing competition to compress ($1$GB of) human knowledge).
 The duality between compression and prediction has also led to the (algorithmic) information-theoretic formulation of universal prediction, \ie Solomonoff induction~\citep{solomonoff1964formal1, solomonoff1964formal2, li2019introduction}, one of two key ingredients for AIXI~\citep{legg2007universal, hutter2024introduction}, the theory of artificial superintelligence.